Management practices Digitalization

 How to implement Visual Management

 Visual Management is enormous in its scope, which extends far beyond manufacturing to include logistics, healthcare, and more.
-That’s why it’s essential to choose a solution that aligns with the specific needs of your production environment and can easily integrate with your existing systems, such as enterprise resource planning (ERP) software.
+That’s why it’s essential to choose a solution that aligns with the specific needs of your production environment.

 Also, to ensure widespread adoption and minimum time to value, it’s important to get all stakeholders involved in the purchase decision from the get-go.
 At the very least, you’ll want to get your production and operations managers in on the decision-making process and the IT department.